-After thoroughly evaluating all options based on input from our clinical and regulatory advisors, in April 2010, we decided to discontinue enrollment of patients in the HIFU comparative arm of the study and informed the FDA of such decision.
-We completed the treatment of 134 patients in June 2010 the required two year follow-up phase was completed in June 2012.
+We completed the treatment of 134 patients in June 2010, the required two years' follow-up phase was completed in June 2012.
 Clinical outcomes from these patients combined with our strong European long-term database formed the foundation of our PMA submission to the FDA on January 31, 2013.